Tarneit: Land use

 There has been much residential growth occur in the Thomas Carr District, with other schools and shopping centres planned for construction.
 Stage one of Tarneit Central Shopping Centre, on the south east corner of Derrimut and Leakes Roads, began construction in mid 2016, and was opened in October 2017.
 It includes Coles and Aldi supermarkets, Kmart, Harris Scarfe, and The Reject Shop.

-Wyndham Village Shopping Centre, in the suburb's south, was completed in 2005 to serve the population in the immediate area, especially in the residential developments of Tarneit Gardens, The Rise (located on the highest point of the surrounding plains), Rose Grange and Seasons.
+Wyndham Village Shopping Centre, in the suburb's east, was completed in 2005 to serve the population in the immediate area, especially in the residential developments of Tarneit Gardens, The Rise (located on the highest point of the surrounding plains), Rose Grange and Seasons.

 Tarneit Town Centre, to be developed during the 2020s, is expected to be located in the area loosely bounded by Derrimut Road to the west, Leakes Road to the south, Skeleton Creek to the east and Dry Creek to the north.

 Tarneit and other neighbouring suburbs such as Truganina are expected to grow rapidly as access to land in the more established suburbs in the City of Wyndham suburbs diminishes.

 Housing estates

-The Tarneit area is now the site of several new housing estates, including Marigold, The Grove, Newgate, Habitat on Davis Creek Estate, Seasons Estate, The Heartlands, The Reflections Estate, Moorookyle, Tarneit Gardens, Rothwell, Ecoville, The Rise, Manhattan Place, Claremont Park, The Reserve, Rothwell Villages(NOW CREEK STONE), Riverdale Village, Westbrook, Haven, NewHaven and Rose Grange.
+The Tarneit area is now the site of several new housing estates, including Marigold, Verdant Hill, The Grove, Newgate, Habitat on Davis Creek Estate, Seasons Estate, The Heartlands, The Reflections Estate, Moorookyle, Tarneit Gardens, Ecoville, The Rise, Manhattan Place, Claremont Park, The Reserve, Creekstone (formerly Rothwell), Riverdale Village, Westbrook, Haven, NewHaven, Sunrise and Rose Grange.
 Mooted estates include Evadene, located within the Claremont Park estate.

+Demographics

+At the 2021 census, the suburb of Tarneit recorded a population of 56,370.